Mary Adams (educator): Career

-Final years and legacy

 Following her time at Brookhurst, Adams moved to Ontario Ladies' College to become its lady principal.
 However, she didn't like working at a school she regarded as Brookhurst's major competitor, and had conflicts with her superior.
 In 1892, at nearly 70 years of age, Adams retired from teaching, and spent her remaining years establishing cattle ranches in Morley, Alberta with her sister Augusta and nephew Lucius.
 On November 5, 1898, Adams died while visiting relatives in Toronto.

+Legacy

 Adams's work furthered the cause of women's education in British North America and, although she did not have students graduating with full bachelor's degrees while lady principal at her various places of employment, her teaching methods were modelled by others and have had a profound impact on gender equality in education.
 In 2004, Adams was designated a Person of National Historic Significance.